What is pleural

 If the pleural fluid analysis suggests cancer, your doctor will probably recommend further tests including a closer evaluation of the lungs and other organs.

 Although it’s invasive, thoracentesis is considered a minor procedure and requires no special follow-up care.
 The risks are rare, but they can include:

 - a pneumothorax, which is a partial or complete collapse of your lung

 - an accidental puncture wound to the liver or spleen (very rare)

-- a buildup of excess fluid again, depending on your diagnosis
+- a buildup of excess fluid again, depending on your diagnosis, requiring repeated procedures

-According to the Cleveland Clinic, pneumothorax occurs in about 10 percent of people who undergo pleural fluid analysis.
-A small pneumothorax will heal by itself, but a larger one usually requires hospitalization and additional surgery.
+A small pneumothorax will heal by itself, but a larger one usually requires hospitalization and placement of a chest tube.

 After the procedure is completed and the needle is withdrawn, the technician will place pressure on the wound to control any bleeding.
-Your doctor will then apply bandages or a dressing, which you’ll wear for the next day or so.
+They will then apply bandages or a dressing, which you’ll wear for the next day or so.

-Depending on the surgeon, you may be asked to stay for an hour of observation.
-When you’re released from the facility, you can go back to your normal activities immediately unless your surgeon tells you otherwise.
+Depending on the doctor, you may be asked to stay for a short period of observation.
+When you’re released from the facility, you can go back to your normal activities immediately unless your doctor tells you otherwise.